pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 ---
 title: TiDB Lightning Error Resolution
-summary: Learn how to get and resolve type conversion and duplication errors
+summary: Learn how to resolve type conversion and duplication errors during data import.
 ---

 # TiDB Lightning Error Resolution

-Starting from v5.4.0, TiDB Lightning can be configured to skip errors like invalid type conversion and unique key conflicts, and continue processing as if those bad rows do not exist.
-A report will be generated for you to read and manually fix them afterward.
-This is ideal for importing from slightly dirty data source, where locating the errors manually are difficult and restarting TiDB Lightning on every encounter are costly.
+Starting from v5.4.0, you can configure TiDB Lightning to skip errors like invalid type conversion and unique key conflicts, and to continue the data processing as if those wrong row data does not exist.
+A report will be generated for you to read and manually fix errors afterward.
+This is ideal for importing from a slightly dirty data source, where locating the errors manually is difficult and restarting TiDB Lightning on every encounter is costly.

-This article describes how to use use the type error feature (`lightning.max-error`) and the duplicate resolution feature (`tikv-importer.duplicate-resolution`).
+This document introduces how to use the type error feature (`lightning.max-error`) and the duplicate resolution feature (`tikv-importer.duplicate-resolution`).
 It also introduces the database where these errors are stored (`lightning.task-info-schema-name`).
-At the end of this article, it provides an example.
+At the end of this document, an example is provided.

 ## Type error

 > **Warning:**
 >
 > The TiDB Lightning type error (`lightning.max-error`) is an experimental feature.
-It is **NOT** recommended to only rely on it in the production environment.
+It is **NOT** recommended to only rely on it to resolve errors in the production environment.

-You can use the configuration `lightning.max-error` to increase the tolerance of errors related to data types.
-If this is set to *N*, TiDB Lightning will allow and skip up to *N* errors from the data source before aborting.
-The default value 0 means any single error is fatal.
+You can use the `lightning.max-error` configuration to increase the tolerance of errors related to data types.
+If this configuration is set to *N*, TiDB Lightning allows and skips up to *N* errors from the data source before it exists.
+The default value `0` means that no error is allowed.

 These errors are recorded in a database.
 After the import is completed, you can view the errors in the database and process them manually.
 For more information, see [Error Report](#Error-report).